Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Founder and writer of TheBestVPN.com

-• Not ready to pay?
-ProtonVPN’s free plan is genuinely usable – unlimited data, no card needed, limited to 3 countries and 1 device
+• Not ready to pay at all?
+ProtonVPN’s free plan is genuinely usable, unlimited data, no card needed, limited to a handful of countries and 1 device

-ProtonVPN currently offers new users up to 75% off on its Plus plan, bringing the price down to $2.49/mo on a 2-year plan.
-The minimum you’ll save on any paid plan is 38% and that’s the floor, not the ceiling.
+ProtonVPN currently offers new users up to 70% off on its Plus plan, bringing the price down to $2.99/mo on a 2-year plan.
+The minimum you’ll save on any paid plan is 50% (the monthly plan), and that’s the floor, not the ceiling.

 One thing worth noting upfront: there are no traditional coupon codes to enter at checkout.
 The discount is applied automatically based on the plan you choose, though the percentage can vary depending on where you sign up.
-The link on this page gets you 75% off on the 2-year plan, vs. the standard 70% you’d see going direct.
+Use the link on this page and check the 2-year price shows $2.99/mo at checkout.

 Still deciding whether ProtonVPN is worth it at all?
 Read our full ProtonVPN review where we cover its Swiss privacy protections, Secure Core servers, and how it compares to other top VPNs.